Support Page Content

 A new semester often brings other changes.
 Make sure we can always alert you in the event of an emergency by checking and/or updating your Emergency Notification System (ENS) contact information including phone numbers and email addresses.

-We continue to work with colleges and divisions to provide updated laptops, docking stations and monitors campus staff and faculty.
+We continue to work with colleges and divisions to provide updated laptops, docking stations and monitors for campus staff and faculty.

 Strategically moving away from fixed desktop computers in favor of a laptop standard helps ensure continuity in all circumstances.